bmizerany/swirl/README.md

   }

-Some things worth noteing is that compact ignores Symbols.
-This allows you to pass the params into `call` and use them later without affecting the API call (i.e. chain of responsiblity); a nifty trick we use in (Rack)[http://github.com/rack/rack]
+Some things worth noting is that compact ignores Symbols.
+This allows you to pass the params into `call` and use them later without affecting the API call (i.e. chain of responsibility); a nifty trick we use in (Rack)[http://github.com/rack/rack]

 Use
 ---

-    require 'rubygems' # if you're using rubygems require 'swirl/aws'
+    require 'swirl/aws'

-    ec2 = Swirl::EC2.new
+    ec2 = Swirl::AWS.new(:ec2)

     # Describe all instances
     ec2.call "DescribeInstances"